 The compact design of the DAQNAV system makes it easy to install in all survey aircraft.
-The entire system runs on a 7" Linux tablet PC - installed in a variety of configurations using standard RAM mounting hardware.
+The entire system runs on a compact Linux tablet PC that can be installed in all aircraft models in a wide variety of cockpit configurations using standard RAM mounting hardware.

-The DAQNAV system was designed to interface with all of the latest geophysical equipment.
-DAQNAV configuration and installation is easily carried out to suit your project needs.
-The DAQNAV-I module comes with your choice of a 7" or 10" Linux Tablet PC and 3D Navigation enabled.
-As your your needs evolve to require Data Acquisition and Aeromagnetic Compensation you can simply upgrade your existing DAQNAV system to a DAQNAV-II or DAQNAV-III module.
-Upgrades are software based and can be done remotely.
+The DAQNAV system design is robust and the 3 DAQNAV modules offered are designed to allow you the ability to easily scale survey operations as needed.
+To get started with just the essentials, the DAQNAV-I module comes with a choice of a 7" or 10" Linux Tablet PC and 3D Navigation enabled.
+As your your survey needs evolve to require Data Acquisition and Aeromagnetic Compensation capabilities you can simply upgrade your existing DAQNAV system to a DAQNAV-II or DAQNAV-III module.
+All upgrades are 100% software based and can easily be done remotely.

 To the right is an illustration of a sample DAQNAV system hardware configuration for all 3 DAQNAV modules.